 3. The honorific system can make all the difference

 There are also the more advanced nuances that come from the honorific system.
 This system determines how you address someone, depending on your relationship with that person.
 There are different levels of language, each corresponding to a different level of respect.
 To find out more about Korean language levels, click here.
+For example, you will use completely different words when addressing a relative than when speaking to your employer.
+This system can be quite complex.

 4. Singular and plural nouns are not always different